 If one of the missions of State Sponsored Sports is to promote participation then we support it.
 We support the exploration of other sports as well but that is a discussion for another day.
 With so many students struggling in the classroom and discipline issues in schools, why not give them options to participate in a structured atmosphere?
 For those who dispute the discipline issues in school- never believe any stat given to you by the WVDE, but that is also another discussion for another day.
 Simply put, this is a good idea to explore.

 Coalfields and Co. will continue to monitor this development and explore the pros and cons of the issue.
-For those who will follow this development, it should be noted that the issue has wheels and has a large amount of support across the state.
-With this in mind, don’t be surprised to see 8-man football come in your area.
+For those who will follow this, it should be noted that the issue has wheels and has a large amount of support across the state.
+With this in mind, don’t be surprised to see 8-man football come to your area.